praveenbandaru/Traffic-Light-Classifier/README.md

 ## Abstract

 This project implements the TensorFlow Object Detection API to solve a real-time problem such as traffic light detection.
 It uses the Microsoft Common Objects in Context (COCO) pre-trained model called Single Shot Multibox Detector MobileNet from the TensorFlow Zoo for transfer learning.
 We used an NVIDIA GeForce GTX 1070 GPU to retrain the model for 20000 steps using the image data from the rosbags provided by Udacity.
 At the end of this, we obtained an accurate model that was able to identify the traffic signals at more than 90 percent accuracy.
+I thank [alex-lechner](https://github.com/alex-lechner/Traffic-Light-Classification) for putting such a detailed tutorial on how to setup and train tensorflow models.

 ## Introduction